Bryce Harper: 2013 season

 Harper hit two home runs against the Miami Marlins on Opening Day of the 2013 season.
 At age 20, he became the youngest major league player to hit two home runs in his team's first game of the season.
 He was voted a starter for the MLB All-Star Game, his second career All-Star selection.

 After hitting 13 home runs in just 58 games, Harper was selected to participate in the 2013 Home Run Derby.
 Harper hit a total of 16 home runs in the first two rounds to advance to the final round, in which he faced Yoenis Céspedes, an outfielder for the Oakland Athletics.
 Although he lost 9–8 in the finals, Harper was the second-youngest player to participate in the Home Run Derby, and the youngest to ever make it to the final round.
 Harper hit his 17th homer of the season on August 6, the 39th of his career, passing Ken Griffey Jr. for most home runs by a player younger than 21.
 Only two other players hit more home runs than Harper before turning 21.
 In 118 games, he hit .274/.368/.486 with 20 home runs, 58 RBIs, and 47 extra base hits.
 During the 2013 off-season, Harper successfully underwent left knee surgery to remove a bursa sac.

 2014 season

 During a game against the San Diego Padres on April 25, 2014, Harper suffered a left thumb injury when he slid into third base on a 3-run triple.
 He was placed on the 15-day disabled list the next day.
 An MRI revealed that the thumb had a torn ulnar collateral ligament.
 On April 28, it was announced that Harper would require surgery to repair the ligament tear in the thumb.
-During a rehab game with the Double-A Harrisburg Senators on June 28, Harper hit 3 home runs in a single game.
+During a rehab game with Double-A Harrisburg on June 28, Harper hit 3 home runs in one game.
 Harper returned to the Majors on June 30.
 In 100 games during the season, Harper batted .273 with 13 home runs and 32 RBI.

 After the 2014 season, Harper planned to travel to Japan to participate in the 2014 Major League Baseball Japan All-Star Series, but later withdrew.